Explore Another Side of Percé in the Fall

 Day 1 – Parc national de l’Île-Bonaventure-et-du-Rocher-Percé

 Unforgettable moments await you in parc national de l’Île-Bonaventure-et-du-Rocher-Percé at the heart of one of Québec’s most beautiful landscapes!

 Once on the island, follow one of the four easy trails to within metres of the most accessible northern gannet colony in the world and enjoy an exceptional wildlife experience.

-Other options for activities: The park’s Discovery Centre (on Rue du Quai), which will help you discover all the treasures found on Bonaventure Island
+Other option for activity: The park’s Discovery Centre (on Rue du Quai), which will help you discover all the treasures found on Bonaventure Island

 Day 2 – Percé UNESCO Global Geopark